LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 # WebSocket API Machine Readable News Example with Python
-- Last update: September 2021
+- Last update: December 2021
 - Environment: Windows and Linux OS
 - Compiler: Python
-- Prerequisite: Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution servers version 3.2.1 and above, MRN service
+- Prerequisite: Refinitiv Real-Time Distribution System version 3.2.1 and above, or Refinitiv Real-Time -- Optimized credentials, and MRN service

 ## Overview

 This example shows how developers may use the [Websocket API for Pricing Streaming and Real-Time Service](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api) aka Websocket API application to subscribe Machine Readable News (MRN) from Refinitiv Real-Time Distribution System (Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution Server).
 The example just connects to Refinitiv Real-Time via a WebSocket connection, then subscribes and displays MRN News data in a console or classic Jupyter Notebook.
 The project is implemented with Python language for both console and Jupyter Notebook applications, but the main concept for consuming and assembling MRN News messages are the same for all technologies.

-For example of MRN from Refinitiv Real-Time Optimized (formerly known as ERT in Cloud), please switch to [ERT-in-Cloud](https://github.com/Refinitiv-API-Samples/Example.WebSocketAPI.Python.MRN/tree/ERT-in-Cloud) branch.

 Please see the full documentation of this example application in [this article](https://developers.refinitiv.com/en/article-catalog/article/introduction-machine-readable-news-elektron-websocket-api-refinitiv).

 *Note:* The news message is in UTF-8 JSON string format.
 Some news messages that contain special Unicode character may not be able to show in Windows OS console (cmd, git bash, powershell, etc) due to the OS limitation.
 Those messages will be print as ```UnicodeEncodeError exception.
 Cannot decode Unicode character``` message in a console instead.

+**Update (As of December 2021)**: The example now supports the Refinitiv Real-Time -- Optimized (RTO - formerly known as ERT in Cloud) connection.
+* The RTO example is the mrn_console_rto.py console application file.
+* The deployed Refinitiv Real-Time Distribution System (RTDS) examples are mrn_console_app.py console application and mrn_notebook_app.ipynb notebook files.

 ## Prerequisite